mankicky3/hh-project-11ty-starter-kit/src/staging/two-column.md

 However, to format template files Prettier doesn't recognize like `.njk`, you can update the "Language Mode" on the currently open file from "Nunjucks" (or other current templating language) to "HTML" to allow formatting to be applied.
 Then, flip it back to re-allow the syntax highlighting if needed.

 This is located in the VSCode bottom toolbar near the right-hand side and will display the value of the current file's detected language.
 Click the name to open the selector.

-### Colophon

-this starter kit was originally written by Stephanie Eckles - @5t3ph on [Twitter](https://twitter.com/5t3ph), [Github](https://github.com/5t3ph), [CodePen](https://codepen.com/5t3ph), and [DEV](https://dev.to/5t3ph).

-Here's what she has to say about herself:

-> You may know me as the author of [ModernCSS.dev](https://moderncss.dev) or the creator of [StyleStage.dev](https://stylestage.dev).
-I can also be found on [egghead as an instructor](https://egghead.io/instructors/stephanie-eckles?af=2s65ms).

-> Check out my extended collection of Eleventy resources available on [11ty.Rocks](https://11ty.rocks)!

-> I spent a decade creating WordPress themes and plugins then flipped to product development + leading development of a multi-platform enterprise design system.
-My intro to Jamstack was with Gatsby, but 11ty fills a special place that is so needed for truly static sites.
-I'm in love, and I think you will be, too.